 24 Days of Christmas Books Tradition

 The best thing about this tradition is that it doesn’t have to cost a lot.
-My plan to obtain the books is simple and easy.
+My plan to obtain the books for this DIY Advent Calendar is simple and easy.

 1. Use What You Have.
 Find Christmas books that you already have at your home.
 I was shocked to find we already had 19!
 We love books, what can I say?